 It’s hard to believe, but we’re approaching that time of the year again – tax time!
 As the end of the financial year draws closer, you’ll likely start thinking about that big fat tax refund and what you can do with it.
 But first you need to make sure you maximise your cheque.
 To help […]

-Tax time is creeping up on us!
-So I thought I’d provide a simple list of some things that you can claim on.
-And that will help you save some money.
-If you’ve been reading this blog, you’d know by now that some things cannot be claimed as an immediate deduction.
-However, there are some that can be.
+It’s tax time and I thought I’d provide a list of some things that may help you save some money.
+If you’ve been reading this blog, you’d know by now that some things, name depreciation, cannot be claimed as an immediate deduction, however, there are some that can be.
 So what are these expenses that […]